 Additional information on the Hourly Pension Plan and the Salaried Pension Plan can be found on the Human Resources Services website.
-(Go to Table of Contents)

 2023 Tax Documents

 If you retired during 2023, a T4 will be issued electronically by McMaster University via Mosaic regarding your employment income earned in 2023.
 A T4A will be mailed by CIBC Mellon to your home address regarding your pension income.